 Sure, and I’d add “Spend more time at whatever your passion is.”
 Hopefully we all feel passionate about the immediate members of our family.
 Spend more time being a painter, or musician, or stand-up comic, whatever your passion, you can be sure that a degree of Findependence will allow you to spend more time on your chosen activity.
 One way might be semi-retirement or phased retirement.
 If you’re findependent but still gainfully employed you may want to go down to a four-day week, thereby having three-day weekends that can be spent with your family.
 Assuming they themselves are still on the five-day week you could do the various chores on the Friday or Monday, freeing up the traditional two days of the weekend to focus on family.

 Jonathan Chevreau is editor of MoneySense Magazine and can be reached at email@example.com.
 His book Findependence Day is available at Amazon.com, Barnes & Noble.com and Trafford.com.
 Jon is a must follow on Twitter.

+Please contact me with any thoughts or suggestions about anything you’ve read here at The Chicago Financial Planner.
 Please check out our Resources page for some additional links that might be beneficial to you.